-Our FGFR program, KIN-3248 is a small-molecule kinase inhibitor that target cancer-associated alterations in FGFR2 and FGFR3 genes, which are among the most commonly identified oncogenic drivers detected in solid tumor cancers.
+KIN-3248 is a small-molecule kinase inhibitor that target cancer-associated alterations in FGFR2 and FGFR3 genes, which are among the most commonly identified oncogenic drivers detected in solid tumor cancers.
 KIN-3248 aims to address the primary driver-alteration and clinically observed and predicted FGFR 2/3 mutations that drive resistance to current FGFR2- and FGFR3-targeted therapies in intrahepatic cholangiocarcinoma (ICC) and urothelial carcinoma (UC).
 In preclinical studies, we have observed inhibitory activity across a broad range of clinically relevant mutations that drive acquired resistance.
 We believe that by addressing these mutations and broadly covering FGFR isoforms, we may be able to meaningfully increase the duration of response (DoR).
-We are currently evaluating the safety and tolerability of KIN-3248 in a first-in-human dose-escalation study in adults with advanced tumors harboring FGFR2 and/or FGFR3 gene alterations.
-More information can be found at ClinicalTrials.gov at: https://clinicaltrials.gov/ct2/show/NCT05242822.
+Kinnate is currently exploring strategic alternatives for its KIN-3248 program.